A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 Assuming that the translations are generated left-to-right, we can decompose the probability of a document translation using the chain rule as

-where $\vX^{-j}$ represents all the other sentences in the source document and $\vY^{<j}$ represents the translations of the sentences preceding the $j^{th}$ sentence.
+where $j$ is the index of the current sentence, $\vX^{-j}$ represents all the other sentences in the source document and $\vY^{<j}$ represents the translations of the sentences preceding the $j^{th}$ sentence.
 This is a \emph{locally} normalised probabilistic modeling approach, which simplifies the model training (to be discussed shortly), and is in contrast to the \emph{globally} normalised probabilistic modelling approach \cite{andor-etal-2016-globally}, where each translation decision is conditioned on \emph{all} (past and future) translation decisions.
-The latter leads to more model expressiveness to capture document-level inter-dependencies but comes at the cost of more complicated training.
+The latter leads to greater model expressiveness to capture document-level inter-dependencies but comes at the cost of more complicated training.
 The probability of a document translation given the source document, in the globally normalised models, is

 where $\vY^{-j}$ represents \emph{all} the other sentences in the target document except the $j^{th}$ sentence.
 Majority of the works in document-level NMT only consider the local formulation while a few consider the global formulation as will be evident from Tables~\ref{table:dis-nmt}, ~\ref{table:doc-nmt-extra} and~\ref{table:comparison}.\\ \\ \textbf{Training.} Given a \textit{locally} normalised document MT model, one can simply minimise the negative log-likelihood over the training set as follows,